stephaniemartyna/architecture-decision-record/Data-Storage.md

    - As the company expands, the database must be able to accomidate a growing user base.
 CouchDB has multiple scalability features such as horizontal scalability, load balancing, replication, and partitaioned databases that allow an efficient change in scale with a minimal impact on server performance.

 - **Cost**
-   - PouchDB and CouchDB are free open-source software (FOSS) which reduces expansion and scalability costs as the client does not get charged for
+   - PouchDB and CouchDB are free open-source software (FOSS) which reduces expansion and scalability costs.

 **Consequences**